 The poem What Were They Like?, which can be read in full here, opens with a series of questions about the past.
 The questions appear to suggest an ancient, religious civilization, grounded in old skills and an appreciation of nature.
 The questions continue like a catechism… and answers seem to be required.
 The material seems to be almost primitive and traditional.
-And when the poet says, “Had they an epic?” he seems to be referring the ancient mythical civilization, most probably Greek’s two great epics, Odyssey or Iliad.
+And when the poet says, “Had they an epic?” he seems to be referring to the ancient mythical civilization, most probably Greek’s two great epics, Odyssey or Iliad.

 As we know Denise Levertov hated war, and had always protested the loss of human lives.
 In this poem also, he protests the war, and criticizes the American military for its operation against the Vietnamese.
-This very first part of the poem is replete with sarcastic questions, and is an attack on those who do not understand the value of the lives of human beings.
-Through the questions, poet wants to make her readers think about and then look for the answers.
+This very first part of the poem is replete with sarcastic questions and is an attack on those who do not understand the value of the lives of human beings.
+Through the questions, the poet wants to make her readers think about and then look for the answers.

-Through the words like ‘electricity’, stones, he wants to tell that the people of Vietnam passed a very simple and ordinary life, but due to the attack of American Army, the country was separated from other advanced nations such as America, United Kingdom and much more.
-Here, the poet plays a sympathy card on behalf of Vietnamese, and try to create sympathy among the hearts of her readers toward the people of Vietnam, and sadden them by highlighting the simplicity of Vietnamese in front of her readers.
+Through words like ‘electricity’, stones, he wants to tell that the people of Vietnam passed a very simple and ordinary life, but due to the attack of American Army, the country was separated from other advanced nations such as America, United Kingdom and much more.
+Here, the poet plays a sympathy card on behalf of the Vietnamese, and try to create sympathy among the hearts of her readers toward the people of Vietnam, and sadden them by highlighting the simplicity of Vietnamese in front of her readers.
 The poet says they were happy villagers, who lived in harmony with nature.

 Through the imagery of “lanterns of stone”, the poet combines two incompatible things.
 This combination of words provokes in the readers’ mind a diverse number of associations that set the mind in motion, and lead them to a different understanding of the events included into it.